Current Data Requests

 2025031901 Ruby, Ray Maine Cancer Foundation 4/25/2025 6/9/2025 MHDO Level II CY 2024 Hospital Inpatient and Outpatient Encounter Data, Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility and Practitioner Identifiable Data including City/Zip, DOB, Race & Ethnicity, FIPS Codes, Integrated Cancer-Incidence Registry Data, Integrated Vital Statistics Death Data and MHDO De-Identified Person Directory.
 This data request seeks to add additional years of MHDO data to previously approved data request number 2023022401.
 The Maine Cancer Foundation (MCF) used MHDO data to create Maine's first comprehensive Cancer Blueprint focusing on lung and bronchus cancer and then expanded to include colorectal cancer measures.
 The goal of the Maine Cancer Blueprint is to increase knowledge and awareness of issues related to cancer, expand access to care, and support lifestyle changes to reduce cancer risk by exploring inequities and variations in cancer rates, by examining factors that may influence cancer risk, and analyzing how factors such as social determinants of health, race, ethnicity, insurance status, and socio-economic status influence health outcomes.
 The current website can be found here https://mainecancer.org/maine-cancer-blueprint.
 The website provides credible, detailed data points that are publicly available to Maine clinical experts, residents and others who are interested in actionable statistics related to cancer in Maine.
 The MCF is moving on to the next phase of this project with the focus on updating existing measures and adding more detailed measures on breast cancer.
 The Human Services Research Institute (HSRI) is supporting MCF with using the MHDO data for identifying and creating measures that will report variations in cancer incidence, mortality, cost, screening rates, and access to care across Maine.
 The dataset may be used for ad hoc reporting requests directed by an advisory group formed by the MCF and comprised of clinical and other public health experts.

-2025031701 Harrington, Karynlee, Executive Director Maine Quality Forum 4/25/2025 6/9/2025 MHDO Level II Q1 2024 – Q4 2025 Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility and Practitioner Identifiable Data including City/ZIP, DOB, Payer Group ID, Payer Name/ID, and Anonymous Payer Name/ID.
+2025031701 Harrington, Karynlee - Executive Director Maine Quality Forum 4/25/2025 6/9/2025 MHDO Level II Q1 2024 – Q4 2025 Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility and Practitioner Identifiable Data including City/ZIP, DOB, Payer Group ID, Payer Name/ID, and Anonymous Payer Name/ID.
 Public Law 244, An Act to Establish Transparency in Primary Care Spending; and Public Law 603, An Act Regarding Reporting on Behavioral Health Care Services requires the Maine Quality Forum (MQF) to produce annual spending reports for primary care and behavioral health care services in Maine using data from the Maine Health Data Organization.
 This request updates the data time-period of the previously authorized data request numbers 2023060701 and 2024042901 by adding the two most recent CY data sets for 2024 and 2025.
 The report will include the percentage paid (claims and non-claims payments) as a percentage of the respective total medical expenditures for primary care and behavioral health care by commercial insurers, the MaineCare program, Medicare, and the State Employee Plan and the Maine Education Association Benefits Trust; as well as the average percentage of total medical expenditures paid for primary care and behavioral health care across all payors.
 The reports will be submitted in January 2026 and 2027 to the Commissioner of the Department of Health and Human Services and the joint standing committee of the Legislature having jurisdiction over health coverage and health insurance matters.
 Copies of most recent reports can be found here: https://mhdo.maine.gov/mqf.html.
 Purpose of Request/Benefits to the Citizens of Maine/Public Reporting Plans: Legislative mandate.

 2024092501 Anne Ponsor MaineHealth 4/1/2025 5/14/2025 MHDO Level II Q1 2022- Q4 2025 Hospital Inpatient and Outpatient Encounter Data, Medical Claims, Medical Eligibility, Pharmacy Claims, Pharmacy Eligibility including City/ZIP, Practitioner Identifiers, Anonymous Payer Name/ID, Integrated Vital Statistics Birth and Death data and Integrated Cancer-Incidence Registry Data.
 This data request seeks to add additional years of MHDO data to previously approved data request number 2018062601.
 The Maine Health Data Organization (MHDO) data will be used to support MaineHealth’s mission to improve the health and well-being of communities across Maine by identifying opportunities to enhance outcomes, care coordination, and cost-effectiveness of services.
 MaineHealth will leverage MHDO data to develop and evaluate strategic plans, clinical service distribution, medical staff development and facility plans, Certificate of Need applications, and community health programming.
 The continuation of this data access is vital to maintaining longitudinal analyses that inform strategies aimed at improving care.
 Additionally, this data will support the hospital Implementation Plans required by the Affordable Care Act and in partnership with Community Health Needs Assessment (CHNA), a cross-state and multi-organization effort aimed at improving health outcomes for the citizens of Maine.
 For example, the 2022 CHNA forums identified Access to Care as a top priority for Cumberland County.
 In response to that priority, MaineHealth's Implementation Strategy was to "Ensure equitable access to care by supporting people with transportation and/or interpreter/translation services".
 To that end, MaineHealth increased video interpretation abilities at their care sites, and increased transportation support for patients.
 Data from the MHDO such as patient zip code and other demographic information are crucial to understand which strategies may be most effective.
 By leveraging demographic data such as zip codes, MaineHealth seeks to enhance access to care, increase quality, and ensure that services are close to home while addressing key public health concerns, including chronic conditions and social determinants of health.
 The MHDO Integrated Vital Statistics Birth and Death data are valuable data sources for understanding health care disparities in Maine due to individual poverty, regional poverty, and access to care.
 Using the MHDO Integrated Cancer-Incidence Registry data will be an incredibly powerful tool to understand relationships for malignancies in Maine, which are the second leading cause of death.
 The insights derived from MHDO data will directly benefit MaineHealth’s patients and communities by enabling evidence-based decision-making, fostering better outcomes, and aligning services with the needs of Maine’s population.
 Furthermore, these data will inform resource allocation decisions and strategic planning efforts, ensuring that MaineHealth can effectively address evolving healthcare challenges and improve health equity across the state.